Bazzagibbs/odin-ufbx/README.md

 # `ufbx` Bindings for Odin

-- `/ufbx` contains all you need to get going, simply copy it into your project and import
-- `/deps` contains the C source files used to build `ufbx.lib` and their license
+- `/src` contains the C source files used to build `ufbx.lib` and their license
 - `/example` contains a simple example of using the API from Odin

 ## Running the Example